Skip to content

 Expert Tips

 • Blot the pineapple rings of excess juice before placing them into the bottom of the pan.
-This helps to prevent a soggy cake top.
+This helps prevent the cake from being too soggy on top.

 • Arrange the pineapples carefully into the bottom of the pan.
 Remember that what you see at the bottom of the pan is what will be the top of your cake, so you want it to look pretty.

-• Let the upside down pineapple cake sit for 10 minutes before releasing it from the pan.
+• Let the classic pineapple upside-down cake sit for 10 minutes before releasing it from the pan.
 If you try to release it too soon, it may fall apart.

 Recipe FAQs